CWI graduate celebrates her accomplishment by wakesurfing at Lucky Peak

 Tara Wright just graduated from the College of Western Idaho.

 She says it was also very emotional.
-She has several friends with her in the boat, and her husband, cheering her on.
+She had several friends and her husband with her in the boat, cheering her on.

 "It was nice to share that with everyone who has been there and pushing me along," Wright said.
 "So when I was surfing I got so emotional because everything just rushed at once.
 I just broke down in tears."